Snowflake AI Trust and Safety FAQs

 Commitment to Trust and Safety

-Last Updated: May 6, 2024
+Last Updated: August 20, 2024

 Does Snowflake indemnify customers for copyright infringement claims?

-Yes, if you are a party to our AI Terms (available under Offering-Specific Terms), in addition to the Snowflake indemnification obligations set forth in your Customer Agreement, Snowflake’s obligation to defend and indemnify you against third-party intellectual property claims (including copyright infringement claims) also applies to outputs from a generally available Snowflake AI Feature.
+Yes, if you are a party to our AI Terms (available under Offering-Specific Terms), in addition to the Snowflake indemnification obligations set forth in your Customer Agreement, Snowflake’s obligation to defend and indemnify you against third-party intellectual property claims (including copyright infringement claims) also applies to outputs from any generally available Snowflake AI Feature.
 If you are unsure whether you are a party to our AI Terms, please contact [email protected].

 How does Snowflake ensure that my Customer Data remains secure when using Snowflake AI Features?